Terrence Kaufman: Career

-Kaufman received his PhD in Linguistics from the University of California at Berkeley in 1963 with his thesis on the grammar of Tzeltal.
-Post-PhD, he taught at Ohio State University (1963-1964) and at UC Berkeley (1964-1970).
-Later on, he taught at the University of Pittsburgh until his retirement in 2011.
+Kaufman taught at Ohio State University from 1963 to 1964, the University of California, Berkeley, from 1964 to 1970, and at the University of Pittsburgh until his retirement in 2011.

-Over the course of his career, Kaufman produced descriptive and comparative historical studies of languages of the Mayan, Siouan, Hokan, Uto-Aztecan, Mixe–Zoquean and Oto-Manguean families.
-His work on empirical documentation of unwritten languages through fieldwork and training of native linguists gave rise to a rich body of published work as well as a substantial unpublished corpus of notes.
-Many of his articles were co-authored with other scholars such as Lyle Campbell, Sarah Thomason and John Justeson.
+Kaufman produced descriptive and comparative historical studies of languages, including those of the Mayan, Siouan, Hokan, Uto-Aztecan, Mixe–Zoquean, and Oto-Manguean families.
+His work on the empirical documentation of unwritten languages, through fieldwork and training of native linguists, resulted in a substantial body of published work, as well as a large collection of unpublished notes.
+Many of his articles were co-authored with scholars Lyle Campbell, Sarah Thomason, and John Justeson.

-In a 1976 paper co-authored with Lyle Campbell, he advanced a theory that the Olmecs spoke a Mixe–Zoquean language, based on the significant presence of early Mixe–Zoquean loans in many Mesoamerican languages, particularly from specific, culturally significant semantic domains.
-Along with Lyle Campbell and Thomas Smith-Stark, Kaufman carried out research published in Language (1986) which led to the recognition of Mesoamerica as a linguistic area.
+In a 1976 paper co-authored with Campbell, Kaufman helped advance the theory that the Olmecs spoke a Mixe–Zoquean language.
+The theory was based on the significant presence of early Mixe–Zoquean loan words in many Mesoamerican languages, particularly from specific, culturally significant semantic domains.
+Along with Campbell and Thomas Smith-Stark, Kaufman carried out research published in Language (1986) which led to the recognition of Mesoamerica as a linguistic area.

-In Language contact, Creolization, and genetic linguistics (1988), Kaufman and Thomason developed a theoretical framework for the understanding of the processes of contact-induced language change.
+In his book Language Contact, Creolization, and Genetic Linguistics (1988), Kaufman and Thomason developed a theoretical framework on the mechanisms of contact-induced language-change.

 In 1993, along with John Justeson, Kaufman claimed to have successfully deciphered the Isthmian or Epi-Olmec script.
-This claim was rejected by anthropologists Michael Coe and Stephen Houston in 2004 after using the decipher key on a recently discovered jade mask.
+However, this claim was refuted by anthropologists Michael Coe and Stephen Houston in 2004, after using the decipher key on a recently discovered jade mask.
 Coe states that the result "turns out to be total nonsense and gobbledygook".

-In the years prior to his death, Kaufman was involved in the "Project for the Documentation of the Languages of Mesoamerica" or PDLMA, which focused on collecting standardized linguistic data from the under-documented languages of Mesoamerica.
+Kaufman published in 2016 his Proto-Sapotek(an) Reconstructions, where his work in the language's reconstruction, including Zapotecan verbal morphology, contributed to a growing database of Proto-Zapotek/Sapotek(an) knowledge.

+Additionally, together with a PLFM linguistic aide whom he had trained, Jo Froman, Kaufman completed his nationwide linguistic surveys and a dialect boundary mapping exercise.
+He then published a proposed classification for the Mayan languages.
+Translated and edited by Lic.
+Flavio Rojas Lima of the Seminario de Integración Social, PLFM volunteer, Margarita Cruz, PLFM Director, Tony Jackson, and supported by Ministry of Education language advisor, Salvador Aguado Andreut, the proposal was published in Spanish as Idiomas de Mesoamerica ('Languages of Mesoamerica'), in 1974.